Nam Il: Biography

 When not serving in the military, he worked in the education sector.
-In 1946, he was sent to Soviet occupied North Korea, as a member of a contingent of ethnic Korean former Soviet military officers to assist Kim Il-sung, leaving behind a wife and daughter in Soviet Union.
-After war broke out in 1950 he was appointed Chief of Staff, replacing Kang Kon who had been killed in action.
+In 1946, he was sent to Soviet occupied North Korea, as a member of a contingent of ethnic Korean former Soviet military officers to assist Kim Il Sung, leaving behind a wife and daughter in Soviet Union.
+After the Korean war broke out in 1950 he was appointed Chief of Staff, replacing Kang Kon who had been killed in action.
 In 1953, Nam became a General of the Army (대장, three-star rank at the time).
 When the Korean War reached a stalemate in July 1951, Nam served as the Communists' chief delegate at the armistice talks.
 He was famous for using an amber cigarette holder.

-After the war, Nam Il served as Minister of Foreign Affairs.
-Along with another Soviet Korean Pak Chong-ae, he worked to help Kim Il-sung break free from Soviet influence.
+After the war, Nam Il served as Minister of Foreign Affairs, in the North Korean government.
+Along with another Soviet Korean Pak Chong-ae, he worked to help Kim Il Sung break free from Soviet influence.
 In 1957, he was promoted and became one of several deputy Prime Ministers.
 Nam, along with Pang Hak-se (the founder of the DPRK secret police), was one of only a few prominent Soviet Koreans who survived the purges of the 1950s.

 On 7 March 1976, it was announced that he had died when his car was crushed by a truck.
-Many suspected that this was not an accident, and some blamed Kim Jong-il, who by that time was not powerful enough to simply order Nam be killed.
-Others said that it was done by Kim Il-sung.
+Many suspected that this was not an accident, and some blamed Kim Jong Il, who by that time was not powerful enough to simply order that Nam be killed.
+Others said that it was done by Kim Il Sung.
 Nam Il's son, who lived in the Soviet Union, visited North Korea and attempted to investigate, but Pang Hak-se told him to go home and stop interfering in affairs which did not concern him.

 Nam was awarded a state funeral and was buried in Revolutionary Martyrs' Cemetery.
 Unlike some of his colleagues who were purged, Nam continues to appear in historical photographs.